 Your site says you don't typically place dogs in homes with young children -- why not?

-or small children.
-This would include children under the age of 5.
+We do not adopt Newfoundland Dogs to families with children under the age of 8.
 The reasons for this policy are many and have been very carefully thought out.

 How do you determine your adoption fees?